 Chronic Amytal use can cause dependence or addiction.
 Once some users realize they are on a slippery slope, they understandably try to stop their use.
 While this is strongly advised, suddenly stopping one’s Amytal use is strongly discouraged.
 Still, there will be frequent or longtime users of this drug who decide that quitting suddenly after chronic use is the way to go.
 Read on to find out what to expect once Amytal withdrawal begins.

 Think you can’t afford treatment?!
 Think again!
 Free Consultation- No insurance card necessary.

 Once Amytal dependence has set in, many users find it difficult to stop using it, and that can be detrimental to their health and well-being.
 Should they decide to quit the drug suddenly, they may notice changes in how they feel, think, and act, and that their bodies may not function the same.
 When this happens, it’s likely that they have entered into withdrawal, and this period can be dark and dangerous without the medical attention required to get through it safely.
-Symptoms range in severity, but common symptoms that usually occur during this period include:

 If you or someone you know is having withdrawal symptoms, you may be wondering how long this period lasts.
 Amytal withdrawal symptoms vary from person to person, as individuals are different.
 Many factors must be taken into consideration.

 Withdrawal symptoms usually happen in stages.
 Here’s what Amytal withdrawal timeline can look like based on users’ withdrawal experiences.
 For specifics, consult your physician about your situation.

 Within 24 hours of the last dose, users may feel increasingly anxious, and their blood pressure may spike.
 They also may have body or muscle aches, nausea, or a headache.
 The severity of the symptoms experienced will depend on several factors such as how large the dose was and long the drug has been used.